theclockedeye/OIBSIP/README.md

 - Tkinter documentation for creating the GUI.
 - pyperclip library for clipboard functionality in the **Random Password Generator** project.
 - Matplotlib for visualizations in the **BMI Calculator** project.
+- OpenWeatherMap API for fetching weather data in the **Weather App** project.

 ---